eclipse/vorto/docs/tutorials/create_mapping_pipeline.md

   queue: telemetry/vorto
 ```

-When you start the application and send data for the two sensors via MQTT, you will now see the normalized geolocation data in the console of the application.
+When you start the application and send data for the two sensors via MQTT, you will see the normalized geolocation data printed in the console of the application.

 ## What's next?